CASH CONDOR CRASH

 FLATTERY GETS YOU

 You've likely heard about or experienced the problem of AI tools being overly agreeable and flattering.
-Researchers have finally taken a serious look at it.
-A team of researchers demonstrated not merely that most of popular, state-of-the-art AI models will reliably lie to you and flatter you, tell you you're right when you are in fact wrong.
-And they will do so when they know you're making a serious error or even harming someone else.
-Perhaps obviously, this is why users lo
+Some folks have finally taken a serious look at it.
+A team of researchers demonstrated not merely that most of popular, state-of-the-art AI models will reliably lie to you and flatter you, tell you you're right when you are in fact wrong: they will do so when they know you're making a serious error or even with the knowledge that you are harming someone else.
+Perhaps obvio

 Feb 213 min read